Jalani Davis

 Jalani Davis (born 23 May 2001) is an American track and field athlete who competes in the shot put, hammer throw and weight throw.
+She won the weight throw title at the 2026 USA Indoor Track and Field Championships.

 Early life and education

 Davis grew up in Hampton, Virginia.
 She is a graduate of Bethel High School and competed for the University of Mississippi.

 Career

 Davis finished first in the women's weight throw final at the 2023 NCAA Indoor Championships in Albuquerque, New Mexico.

 Davis won the hammer throw and won silver in the shot put at the 2023 NACAC U20 Championships in San Jose, Costa Rica.
 She was subsequently selected for the 2023 World Athletics Championships in Budapest to compete in the shot put.